 “These words do not speak of the truth of that proposition understood in a general sense—namely, that whoever is lawfully elected is the Supreme Pontiff—but in the particular, concerning whoever is pope at the time, giving his proper name, for instance, Innocent X [the Pope at the time he was writing].
 It is of this man, whose proper name is given, that the pope [Martin V] is bidding the person suspect in faith to be asked, whether he believes that such a person is the successor of Peter and the Supreme Pontiff: therefore this pertains to the act of faith—not to an inference or a moral certitude; for neither of the latter two is a matter of faith.”
 (Corpus, n.
 13)

-As we will see in a moment, the Congregation for the Doctrine of Faith taught the same in its clarification on the 1989 Profession of Faith.
-Before showing that, let me address one final objection.
+As we will see in a moment, Cardinal Ratzinger, when he was head of the Congregation for the Doctrine of Faith, taught the same in hia clarification on the 1989 Profession of Faith.
+Before we get to that, let me address one final objection.

 St. Alphonsus on a Doubtful Election

-It was recently brought to my attention that someone named Fred Martinez, of The Catholic Monitor, has posted numerous articles questioning why I provided the following quotation from St. Alphonsus Ligouri, without including the last sentence:
+It was recently brought to my attention that someone named Fred Martinez, of The Catholic Monitor, has posted numerous articles questioning why I provided the following quotation from St. Alphonsus Ligouri, without including the last sentence, which is in bold below:

 'It is of no importance that in the past centuries some Pontiff was illegitimately elected or took possession of the Pontificate by fraud; it is enough that he was accepted afterward by the whole Church as Pope, since by such acceptance he would become the true Pontiff.
 But if for a certain time, he was not accepted universally and truly by the Church, during that time then, the pontifical see would be vacant, as it is vacant at the death of a Pope.'
 'Verita Della Fede', Part III, Ch.
 VIII, p.
 720.'"